Thank you for visiting HomeschoolBase.com!

 - Should we change something about our design?

-- Our site is running slowly?
-What???
-Report it!
+- Is our website running slowly?
+That isn't good.
+Please report it!
 (Please, we pay too much in hosting fees to let that happen!)

 Please contact us, post a comment, or message one of our bloggers directly.
 Our staff is more than happy to help.